-- the size of the premises; - the ability of staff to monitor the use of the machines by children and young persons or by vulnerable persons; - any documentary evidence, e.g. supporting statistical evidence providing details of usage, etc.; - each application on its own merits; - the Codes of Practice or Guidance issued under the Gambling Act 2005.
+- the size of the premises; - the ability of staff to monitor the use of the machines by children and young persons or by vulnerable persons; - any documentary evidence, e.g. supporting statistical evidence providing details of usage, etc.; - appropriate notices and signage; - regard for the protection of vulnerable persons self barring schemes, information leaflets and/or help line information for organisations such as GamCare. - each application on its own merits; - the Codes of Practice or Guidance issued under the Gambling Act 2005.